sgtxn/anio/README.md

 # Development
 ## Enabling linter
-VSCode golang plugin should load `.golangci-ling.yml` configuratin automatically, just make sure you have:
+VSCode golang plugin should load `.golangci-ling.yml` configuration from the repository root automatically, just make sure you have:
 - `go.lintTool` set to `golangci-lint`
 - `go.lintOnSave` set to `package` preferably